mcKrash/tech-test-frontend/README.md

 according to https://covidtracking.com/
 As of March 7, 2021 we are no longer collecting new data.
 Learn about available federal data.

-So i used https://corona.lmao.ninja/v2/continents?yesterday&sort api for covid 19 API for chart vuejs project.
+So i used https://corona.lmao.ninja/v2/continents?yesterday&sort for covid 19 API.
+& for chart vuejs project.

 ## Project setup
 ```